TO THE MEMBERS OF KAPSTON SERVICES LIMITED

 b) In our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books.

-c) The Balance Sheet and Statement of Profit and Loss including Other comprehensive income and Cash flow Statement dealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Statement of Cash Flows dealt with by this report are in agreement with the books of account.

-d) In our opinion, the aforesaid financials comply with the Accounting Standards specified under of Section 133 of the Companies Act, 2013 read with relevant rules issued thereunder
+d) In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules, 2014

 h) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: